Learnability Window in Gated Recurrent Neural Networks: Empirical validation

+The scale estimates separate the architectures even more clearly.
+ConstGate and SharedGate cross the numerical floor rapidly, consistent with their fast exponential envelopes.
+DiagGate retains a measurable but decaying noise scale across the full diagnostic range.
+GRU has by far the largest and most persistent matched-statistic fluctuations: under ECF, the cross-seed mean scale decreases only from about $1.4\times 10^{-3}$ at $\ell=4$ to $4.6\times 10^{-4}$ at $\ell=768$.
+LSTM shows the opposite combination: its tail index remains close to the Gaussian boundary for much of the lag range, and its scale is much smaller, decreasing from about $1.0\times 10^{-5}$ at $\ell=4$ to $1.7\times 10^{-7}$ at $\ell=768$.
+This small noise scale helps explain why the LSTM learnability window reported below reaches the full diagnostic range despite a weaker envelope tail than GRU.

+These statistics clarify how scaling regimes are selected in finite data.
+The architecture--optimizer pair defines the accessible envelope geometry, while the matched-statistic tail index and scale determine how costly it is to estimate the corresponding long-lag signal.
+Slow envelope decay is beneficial only when the signal remains above the noise floor; conversely, a smaller noise scale can make an intermediate envelope empirically learnable over the explored range.

-\paragraph{Empirical learnability windows.} From the measured envelopes $\hat f(\ell)$ and the estimated heavy-tailed noise parameters, we evaluate the empirical detectability condition for varying training budgets $N$ and construct the corresponding learnability window $\widehat{\mathcal H}_N$ defined in Eq.~\eqref{eq:H_N_empirical}.
-Figure~\ref{fig:HN_vs_N} reports $\widehat{\mathcal H}_N$ as a function of the number of independent training sequences.
+\paragraph{Empirical learnability windows.} Combining the measured envelopes $\hat f(\ell)$ with the estimated heavy-tailed noise parameters above, we evaluate the empirical detectability condition for varying training budgets $N$ and construct the corresponding learnability window $\widehat{\mathcal H}_N$ defined in Eq.~\eqref{eq:H_N_empirical}.
+Figure~\ref{fig:HN_vs_N} reports $\widehat{\mathcal H}_N$ as a function of the number of independent training sequences, computed under both tail-index estimators introduced above: the Koutrouvelis ECF estimator (a) and the bootstrapped MCC quantile estimator (b).
+Solid curves give the cross-seed mean over the training runs, and shaded regions denote the cross-seed variability.

-ConstGate and SharedGate exhibit short but finite learnability horizons that remain essentially constant as $N$ increases.
-For ConstGate, the window saturates at small lags ($\widehat{\mathcal H}_N \approx 30$), while SharedGate reaches a larger but still bounded plateau ($\widehat{\mathcal H}_N \approx 65$--$70$).
-Increasing the training budget produces only marginal extensions.
-This behavior is consistent with the exponential envelope regime: when $\hat f(\ell)$ decays exponentially, the detectability threshold grows rapidly with lag, so that over practical sample sizes the horizon appears effectively independent of $N$.
+ConstGate and SharedGate exhibit short and slowly growing learnability horizons.
+Under ECF, ConstGate reaches a moderate ceiling ($\widehat{\mathcal H}_N \approx 316$ at $N=25600$, with substantial cross-seed spread), while SharedGate stays lower ($\widehat{\mathcal H}_N \approx 162$).
+The MCC panel yields qualitatively identical curves and modestly raises the lower edge of the SharedGate band, consistent with the floor-sensitive nature of the ECF estimates in this rapidly decaying regime.
+In both architectures the windows remain effectively zero until $N \gtrsim 800$, after which growth proceeds slowly with $N$.
+This behavior is consistent with the exponential envelope regime: when $\hat f(\ell)$ decays exponentially, the detectability threshold grows rapidly with lag, so most increments in $N$ accommodate only marginally longer detectable horizons.